 Expectations of the gamers

 The second big thing is that you do not have to wait too long as Nintendo says that it is going to be out before the end of this year.
-It may also mean that we can get some really interesting information at the annual E3 show, which is the largest gaming convention to take place in Los Angeles from June 11 to 13.
+It may also mean that we can get some exciting information at the annual E3 show, which is the largest gaming convention to take place in Los Angeles from June 11 to 13.
 The company Nintendo announces the big games in this show if the convention is to be followed.
-As we have seen last year, the company was focused on Super Smash Bros; but it also announced some of the other big games such as Fire Emblem: Three Houses and Super Mario Party.
+As we saw last year, the company was focused on Super Smash Bros.
+But it also announced some of the other big games such as Fire Emblem: Three Houses and Super Mario Party.
 We are not yet sure whether the company would unveil Sword and Shield in E3 and if it does, we have something genuinely interesting coming our way.